Zero Harm Campaign

 Focusing on the Human Element in Safety

-The Zero Harm project focuses on the human element of safety, and ran from 2014 to 2016.
+The Zero Harm project focuses on the human element of safety.
 The human element refers to the people within an organisation and their interaction with systems and equipment to ensure safe and efficient operations.
 Research has shown that about 80% of casualties are caused by human errors.
 Behaviour is a major challenge, and there must be a strong, fundamental drive to always have safety at top of mind.

 There are initiatives to raise safety awareness within BW and to provide appropriate training at all levels.
 These training programmes aim to improve ship-shore communication, quality of reporting from ships and overall leadership.
 The project scope includes the development of a behavioural competency framework for sea staff.